timothymcmackin/timothymcmack.in/_pages/portfolio.md

 <img src="/assets/images/rollback-workflow-crop.png" alt=""/>
 Rollback scenarios in IBM UrbanCode Deploy</a>
 <p>
 This video addresses customer confusion that I learned about from support requests.
 It demonstrates techniques for reversing problems automatically, and it teaches customers about a common misconception about the product at the same time.
+I researched, wrote, and recorded the video.
 </p>
 <p>
 Our internal support call analysis showed significantly fewer customer issues in this area after I delivered and promoted the video.